 What is the 'That Counts in Brinnington Community pot?'

 This funding pot is available to all adults 25 and older to apply for funding for an event on your street or a regular (weekly or monthly) activity.
-We are looking for people to apply for funding like:
+We want you to be creative and think of different ideas.
+Ideas of where the money can be spent:

 What are the criteria?